![]() |

 |

-Pat's May Blog If This is your first time here, you might want to start from the beginning with my previous months Blog's January Blog February Blog March Blog April Blog Current Blog For Those That Don't Know Me, You can click here to read my Bio Tuesday May 1st 2007 We left Petit Jean State Park yesterday and drove North heading towards the Buffalo River.
+Pat's May 2007 Blog If this is your first time here, you might want to start from the beginning of our fulltime RV Journey with our Past Blogs For Those That Don't Know Me, You can click here to read my Bio Tuesday May 1st 2007 We left Petit Jean State Park yesterday and drove North heading towards the Buffalo River.
 So far, everyone we've talked to in Arkansas has recommended this river for Kayaking.
 With every website we've checked on it, saying it's that persons favorite river, I think we're going to like this one.
 It's 150 miles long, and we're seriously thinking about doing the entire thing.
 Make Sure to check out the Petit Jean Gallery in the Gallery Section, as it's loaded with many great shots of the beautiful water falls and hiking trails.

 We are going to spend some time in the Ozarks exploring the Northern part of Arkansas before moving over to Tennessee where we have plans on meeting a bunch of friends from Michigan at the Bonnaroo Festival in Manchester Tennessee.
 It's a week long music festival held on a 600 acre farm in the country.
 What better way to hear some great music then relaxing in the country with good friends?!
 Stay tuned to see what beauty the Buffalo River holds in store for us, and where this 5th month on the road will bring us.
 Thursday May 3rd 2007